coderwoder/ToDoMate/README.md

 # FlaskToDo
-A Simple JWT ToDo Flask App with a "Simple" Edit Feature.
+A Flask-JWT ToDo App with a "Simple" Edit Feature.
 DataBase for todo and user data -> SQLAlchemy